December 31, 1972: Roberto Clemente Is Killed

 He was not the first black Hispanic player in the major leagues, but, at this point, he was easily the greatest.
 Indeed, like actor-comedian Jackie Gleason was, and hockey star Wayne Gretzky later would be, he was nicknamed "The Great One."
 He was a point of pride for baseball fans all over Latin America, not just in his native Puerto Rico.

-The plane was a McDonnell-Douglas cargo plane, a DC-7.
-This particular plane was a bad choice, as it had a history of mechanical problems.
+The plane was a propeller-driven cargo plane, a DC-7.
+This particular plane, one of 338 that McDonnell-Douglas built between 1953 and 1958, was a bad choice, as it had a history of mechanical problems.
 On December 31, 1972, New Year's Eve, it was loaded up at Isla Verde International Airport outside the Puerto Rican capital of San Juan.

 A DC-7, similar to the Clemente relief plane

 Between cargo, and regular supplies like fuel, the plane ended up 4,200 pounds over its recommended limit.
-The plane took off at 9:20 PM, for a 4-hour flight from San Juan to Managua -- meaning the New Year of 1973 would have begun for them in midflight.
+The plane took off at 9:20 PM (8:20 PM, U.S. East Coast time), for a 4-hour flight from San Juan to Managua -- meaning the New Year of 1973 would have begun for them in midflight.

 But within 3 minutes, the pilot, Jerry Hill, realized he couldn't get the plane high enough due to the weight, and told the San Juan control tower that he had begun to turn around.
 Just afterward, one of the plane's four engines exploded, and it crashed into the Atlantic Ocean.